 - B. City Staffing and Hiring.
 To improve the demographic representation of City staff (from Management down to front-line workers), the City could explore opportunities to increase diversity in the applicant pool for open positions and ensure existing diverse City staff members are appropriately supported in their positions to promote retention and promotion. - C. Appointment to Boards, Commission and Committees.
-In making appointments to various City boards, commissions, and committee the City Council could consider reviewing and reversing its outerach, advertisement and nomination process to ensure that it is reaching diverse segments of the City's population and residents and/or incentivize youth and broader community involvement. - D. Parks and Open Space.
-The City could audit the City's policies on providing recreation services, with a facus on locations, improvements, and types of facilities that actively promote diverse interaction and community building.3 - E. Transportation.
-The City could audit its transportation goals and policies (pedestrian, bicycle, other public transit etc.) in order to onsure that services are equitably benefitting all City residents and collaborate with SBCAG and MTD to improve outreach and participation for local diatogue regarding the adequacy/equity of service within the City. - F. Housing.
-The City could review its housing policies and regulations through the lens of understanding the racially disparate patterns of homeownership, rent burden and homelessmus.
-As your Council is aware, the area of housing policy has received a lot of intervest and attention in the state legislature over the past several years and, as a result, the City has been engaged in a lot of policy work on this matter. - G. Implementing Trainings and Policies within City Administration.
-The City could dovelop and Implement internal programs and training focused on City staff and administration (including hiring practices) for addressing bias, racism and fostering a climate within our City government (that helps serve as a model for the broader community of an antiracist and inclusive climate. - H. Engagement with other Local Governments.
-To support the development of antiracist policies and regulations, the City could consider engaging other is planning to begin the process of forming electoral disciss, through a public process, for the Cky to implement district based elections by 2021.
-"For everaphy, creant studies have bound that blateboarding and skateparks facilitate in sense of commandy.
-As you are lifely aware, the City is currently in the process of perinding a skate park to be located hear City Hell.
+In making appointments to various City boards, commissions, and committee the City Council could consider reviewing and revamping its outreach, advertiseme nomination process to ensure that it is reaching diverse segments of the City's population and residents and/or incentivize youth and broader community involvement - D. Parks and Open Space.
+The City could audit the City's policies on providing recreation services, with a focus on locations, improvements, and types of facilities that actively promote diverse interaction and community building.3 - E. Transportation.
+The City could audit its transportation goa's and policies (pedestrian, bloycle, other public transit etc.) In order to oneure that services are equitably benefiting all City residents and collaborate with SBCAG and MTD to improve outreach and participation for local dialogue regarding the adequacy/equity of service within the City. - F. Housing.
+The City could review its housing policies and regulations through the lens of understanding the racially disparate patterns of homeownership, rent burden and homelessnoss.
+As your Council Is aware, the area of housing policy has received a lot of interest and attention in the state legislature over the past several years and, as a result, the City has been engaged in a lot of policy work on this matter - G. Implementing Trainings and Policies within City Administration.
+The City could dovelop and implement internal programs and training focused on City staff and administration (including hiring practices) for addressing bias, racism and fostering a climate within our City government that helps serve as a model for the broader community of an antiracist and inclusive climata. - H. Engagement with other Local Governments.
+To support the development of antiracist policies and regulations, the City could consider engaging other is planning to begin the process of forming electoral districts, through a public process, for the City to implement district-based destrions by 2021.
+For evanph, recent studies have broad that shalanooxiding and skateparks facilitate a sense of commandy.
+As you are lifted; aware, the City is currently in the process of permitting a skate park to be located real City.

-municipalities with shared goals by becoming a member of Government Atlance for Race and Equality (GARE).
+municipalities with shared goals by becoming a member of Government Alliance for Race and Equality (GARE).